-Immunoassay for quantitative determination of rat C-peptide in serum or plasma.
+Immunoassay for quantitative determination of rat C-peptide in serum, plasma or cell culture medium.

 Related products: Sample buffer (for dilution of samples when needed) 10-1195-01